Code-Institute-Submissions/mpysys-Battleship_project/README.md

 ## Testing

 I have manually tested this project by doing the following:
-- Passed the code through PEP8 and confirmed there are no problems other than 'non-errors'
+- Passed the code through PEP8 and confirmed there are no problems.
 - I have tried invalid inputs for rows and columns such as negative values and letters for numbers and vice-versa
 - Played the games 40 turns in a win state and lose state to ensure outcomes were working
 - Tested in my personal and Heroku terminals